learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ## Use the Built-in `console` Object for Debugging
 We've already used `console.log()` to print out data to the console, but we haven't really discussed why you'd want to do that.
-In short, it's one of the simplest, best tools in a JavaScript programmer's debugging toolkit.
+In short, it's one of the most basic, best tools in a JavaScript programmer's debugging toolkit.

 >As soon as we started programming, we found to our surprise that it wasn’t as easy to get programs right as we had thought.
 We had to discover debugging.
 I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs.
 — Maurice Wilkes, 1949